From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Methodology

 \subsection{Commit Stability Measure (RQ1)}

 We empirically evaluate the applicability of the conceptual framework proposed by Destefanis et al. \cite{destefanis2025introducing}.
-Following inspiration from control theory, Destefanis et al. \cite{destefanis2025introducing} proposed a conceptual framework making the parallel between a stable manufacturing process yielding more predictable product quality and a stable software development rhythm yielding more predictable maintenance and evolution.
+Following inspiration from control theory, they propose a conceptual framework making the parallel between a stable manufacturing processes yielding more predictable product quality and a stable software development rhythm yielding more predictable maintenance and evolution outcomes.
+They defined the commit frequency function as follows: